Rafael Furcal: Los Angeles Dodgers

 On December 7, 2005, Furcal signed a free agent contract with the Los Angeles Dodgers for three years and $39 million.
 In September 2006 Furcal was selected as the inaugural winner of the Roy Campanella Award, given to the Dodgers player who best exemplifies the spirit and leadership of the late Hall of Fame catcher.
 The award was voted on by only his teammates.

-In May 2007, he became one of only five Major League players to get 4 hits in each of 3 consecutive games.
+In May 2007, he became one of only six Major League players to get 4 hits in each of 3 consecutive games.

 Early in 2008, he suffered a back injury that kept him sidelined for most of the season, not returning until right before the playoffs started.

 In the fifth inning of Game Five the 2008 National League Championship Series against the Philadelphia Phillies, Furcal made three errors to set records for most errors in one NLCS inning and game.
 He was just the second player to make three errors in one postseason inning.
 No shortstop had made three errors in one playoff game since Buck Weaver in the 1917 World Series.
 Two of the errors came on the same play as Furcal booted a routine groundball hit by Pat Burrell and then airmailed his throw behind home plate in a failed attempt to prevent Chase Utley from scoring.

 On December 19, 2008, after speculation that he would re-sign with the Braves as a free agent, Furcal signed a 3-year $30 million contract to stay with the Dodgers.

 Furcal struggled in the first year of his new contract, hitting only .269 for the Dodgers in 2009.
 His on-base plus slugging of .711 was also below his career average of .757.

 Furcal was added to the 2010 National League All-Star team as a reserve after New York Mets shortstop José Reyes suffered an injury and was forced to withdraw.
 Furcal walked in his only plate appearance in the game.
 Due to injuries he only appeared in 97 games for the Dodgers in 2010, but finished with a .300 batting average and stole 22 bases.

 In 2011, he spent more time on the disabled list than the active roster for the Dodgers, appearing in just 37 games, during which he hit only .197.